botswana-harvard/edc-registration/README.md

 The model `RegisteredSubject` is used by the Edc as the master subject registration table.
 Only one record may exist per individual.
 This model is used by other models as a link the subject.
 Some models explicitly include a foreign key to `RegisteredSubject` while others will reach `RegisteredSubject`, for example, via a foreign key to a visit tracking model.

-* `RegisteredSubject` is completed in a signal and not by the user.
-As other models that collect the required information are created the signal will update.
-The best model to use is the ICF.
-You need to write and connect the signal yourself.
+* `RegisteredSubject` is created in a signal, not by the user.
+You need to write this signal yourself.
+It should be connected to the model that collects the required information, usually the ICF or something that looks like it.
 See `edc_consent`.
+* Any updates to the model that has the information for `RegisteredSubject` are handled by a signal in `edc_registration`.
+See `models.signals.py`
-* Registration models such as eligibility model forms usually have a foreign key `RegisteredSubject`.
+* Registration models, such as eligibility models, usually have a foreign key `RegisteredSubject`.
 Registration models are usually configured as "membership forms" and register a subject to one or more a pre-defined visit schedules.
 See `edc_visit_schedule`.
 * The `Appointment` model has a foreign key to `RegisteredSubject`.
 See `edc_appoinment`.
 * Crf models usually reach  `RegisteredSubject` via a foreign key to a visit tracking model which has a foreign key to `Appointment`.
 See `edc_visit_tracking` and `edc_appointment`.